HBrauer/vita49io/README.md

 - Data payload bytes must be 32-bit aligned; the library pads to a word boundary as needed.
 - For numeric payloads, use big-endian dtypes (e.g., `">f4"`, `">i2"`) to match VRT network byte order.
 - When you already have encoded bytes, set `payload` and omit `payload_format`.
+- `data` provides a zero-copy view of the on-wire payload; `data_float32` returns decoded float32/complex64 samples.
-- When you want the library to encode/decode IQ, provide `payload_format` and set/use the `iq` field.
+- When you want the library to encode/decode samples, provide `payload_format` and set/use `data_float32`.
 - For frequency-domain Signal Spectral Data, set header bit 24 (`indicators_24=True`) or use `IQStreamWriter(frequency_domain=True)` to raise the S-bit per AV49.2 Rule 6.3.1-2.

 Read Packets From File
 -------------------------

 The examples follow a streaming parser that reads a header, uses `packet_size` to read the full packet, and decodes context/data accordingly.
-It maintains the last seen `PayloadFormat` from context to decode subsequent data packets into IQ arrays.
+It maintains the last seen `PayloadFormat` from context to decode subsequent data packets into float32/complex64 sample arrays.

 ```python
 from vita49io.protocol.core import Header